Nanyang Technological University

 Postgraduate students – SGD370* per semester

 The above compulsory payment includes fee for matriculation card (applicable to postgraduates); computer; sports; amenities; copyright; student health service; Group Hospitalization & Surgical Insurance etc.

 Note: Students should ensure they have sufficient monies to pay for these compulsory payments upon arrival/registration at NTU.

 *subject to revision

-The International Student Centre (ISC) helps international students adjust to life at NTU, and make the most of what NTU has to offer through a host of services and activities.
-ISC also helps with exchange students' visa applications, accommodation, and arrival.
+The International Student Support (ISS) helps international students adjust to life at NTU, and make the most of what NTU has to offer through a host of services and activities.
+ISS also helps with exchange students' visa applications and arrival.

 Located at approximately 137 km north of the equator, Singapore is a cosmopolitan country that is strategically and centrally located at the south of the Malay Archipelago.
 It boasts of its green and clean ‘Garden City’ among the modern cities and has more than 5 million people of various ethnic communities and cultures, mainly Chinese, Malay, Indian and other smaller communities.

 Currently, it is the busiest port in the world with over 600 shipping lines sending super tankers, container ships and passenger liners to share the busy waters with coastal fishing vessels and wooden lighters.
 Also, as one of the world's major oil refining and distribution centres, Singapore is a major supplier of electronic components and a leader in shipbuilding and repairing.
 It has also become one of the most important financial centres of Asia, with more than 130 banks.
 Business dealings are facilitated by Singapore's superb communications network which links the nation to the rest of the world via satellite, 24-hour telegraph and telephone systems.